Air Force tops Washington State 31-21 at Cheez-It Bowl - WHIZ News

+A field goal was not going to be good enough.
+The Falcons needed a touchdown to leave Washington State no chance.

+Going for it on fourth down was the only option — and it worked.

-PHOENIX (AP) — Kadin Remsberg ran for 178 yards and stretched to the pylon for a 3-yard touchdown late in the fourth quarter, lifting No. 24 Air Force to a 31-21 victory over Washington State in the Cheez-It Bowl on Friday night.
+Kadin Remsberg ran for 178 yards and stretched to the pylon for a 3-yard touchdown on a late fourth down, lifting No. 24 Air Force to a 31-21 victory over Washington State in the Cheez-It Bowl on Friday night.

+“A tad bit was a gut feeling, but you’re also thinking situationally,” Air Force coach Troy Calhoun said.
+“You see it as was an opportunity to make it a two-score game and Kade made a big-time play.”

 The Falcons (11-2) had their triple option working to near perfection, grinding out 371 yards rushing while setting a Cheez-It Bowl time of possession record of 43:24.

-Donald Hammond III scored two touchdowns and Remsberg had his fourth-down TD confirmed by review to help the Falcons close the season on an eight-game winning streak.
+Donald Hammond III scored two touchdowns and Air Force carried a 10-point lead into the fourth quarter, yet couldn’t shake the high-scoring Cougars.

-Anthony Gordon, the FBS passing leader, kept the Cougars within reach, throwing for 351 yards and three touchdowns.
-He hit Brandon Arconado on a 13-yard TD early in the fourth quarter to pull Washington State (6-7) within 24-21, but the Cougars had no answer for Air Force’s triple-option attack.
+Anthony Gordon, the FBS passing leader, kept Washington State within reach, throwing for 351 yards and three touchdowns.
+He hit Brandon Arconado on a 13-yard TD to pull Washington State (6-7) within 24-21 late in the fourth quarter, giving the Cougars a shot at the comeback finish.

+Air Force methodically worked the ball down to Washington State’s 4-yard line, but failed to punch the ball into the end zone on three tries.
+After a timeout, Hammond ran an option left and pitched the ball to Remsberg, who got the edge and reached the ball to the pylon with a defender draping him.
+The touchdown was upheld on review.

+“I knew I had to score and I was going to do everything I could to get into the end zone,” Remsberg said. ”I felt like I had the touchdown.”

 The 2018 game was dubbed the Cheez-INT Bowl after TCU and California combined for nine interceptions.